 Arrays support normal iteration.
-Full basic indexing and slicing is supported.
+Full basic indexing and slicing is supported along with passing None / np.newaxis as indices for additional resulting dimensions.
 A subset of advanced indexing is also supported: only one advanced index is allowed, and it has to be a one-dimensional array (it can be combined with an arbitrary number of basic indices as well).